marek-saji/git-hooks/README.md

    (TODO) If not specified in config, verbosity is controlled by number of `-v` parameter(s) passed to git-commit.

+3. Temporary worktree

+       git config --type=bool hooks.tmpWorkspace true

+   Some hooks might run for a longer time (e.g. npm-test pre-push).
+With this option enabled, they might choose to run in a temporary worktree (see `git worktree --help` for details) so that your main worktree is not blocked — you can switch branches, commit etc. while your tests run.

 ### pre-push npm-test